lilyht/CIL-MGRB/README.md

 # Multi-Granularity Regularized Re-Balancing for Class Incremental Learning

 This repository provides a demo of MGRB.
+The component of multi-granularity regularization term can be found in `cal_MG.py`.

 ### Environment